 Herb and Mustard-Crusted Lamb

 These herb and mustard-crusted lamb racks make for an elegant yet easy main course.
 I think lamb and this sauce inspired by chef Dean Fearing is a perfect combination.
-The goat cheese sauce here is a simple one that pairs beautifully with any grilled or broiled red or white meat.
+It’s a simple goat cheese sauce that pairs beautifully with any grilled or broiled red or white meat.

 Herb and Mustard-Crusted Lamb with French Kiss Seasoning